UNDERHMA/ModernLibrary/README.md

 On the backend (server folder), the com.revature.mand.project2 package consists of the following subpackages:
 - A controllers package containing controllers that use the @RestController annotation
-- A dbconfig package containing a class that configures that datasource, local session factory and transaction manager to integrate Spring ORM with Hibernate
+- A dbconfig package containing a class that configures the datasource, local session factory and transaction manager to integrate Spring ORM with Hibernate
 - An entities package containing Hibernate entities used for persistence
 - A repositories package containing repository classes that manage persistence
 - A services package containing business logic classes that are called by the controller classes and that call the repository classes